-- 1. The Business Idea (3)

-- 2. The Development Impact (6)

-- 3. Implementation and Feasibility (6), and

-- 4. Coherence and Synergies (2).
+- 1. The Business Idea (3 assessment criteria) - 2.
+The Development Impact (6 assessment criteria) - 3.
+Implementation and Feasibility (6 assessment criteria), and - 4.
+Coherence and Synergies (2 assessment criteria).

 The assessment criteria for maturation projects and for full partnership projects are the same at this initial concept note stage.
-In the subsequent application procedure there will be a differentiation between the two.